 The standard Bulldog we know today is very different from the (now extinct) Old English Bulldog.
 Medieval England used those Bullies for the bloody sport of bull-baiting.
 After all, they were larger, heavier, and had a more athletic build.

 They bull-baited from the 1200s until 1835.
-Once legislators passed a law outlawing bull-baiting, breeders no longer needed the old version of the Bulldog.
+Once legislators passed a law to ban bull-baiting, breeders no longer needed the old version of the Bulldog.

 Admirers of the breed selectively bred kinder and less athletic dogs.
 In the late 1800s, the American Kennel Club (AKC) recognized this new English Bulldog.

-These dogs are stubborn and not easy to train.
-They aren’t very athletic and have low-endurance, but they are calm and dignified.
+Aside from being stubborn and not easy to train, they aren’t very athletic and have low-endurance, but they are calm and dignified.
 Since World War II, England considers this breed a national icon.

 Meet the Pug